ayuadhe/b2b-rfm-segmentation/README.md

 Structurally, the business is in a relatively healthy composition.
 High-value segments (Champions 24% and Loyal 20%) represent 44% of total clients and serve as the primary revenue drivers.
 Meanwhile, the lowest-performing segments, At Risk and Low Value (20% combined), represent the smallest portion of the portfolio.
 This distribution is generally positive, as a significant share of clients falls within productive segments.

-However, the portfolio is not fully dominated by top-tier clients, meaning overall stability still depends on the movement and performance of mid-tier segments.
+However, the portfolio is not fully dominated by top-tier clients, meaning **overall stability still depends on the movement and performance of mid-tier segments**.

 <br>
 <p align="center">